-- If you decide to take part in this study, and are considered eligible after completing the questionnaire, you will be invited to meet with one of our researchers.
-This meeting will take place at your GP practice or other convenient location, where you will have the opportunity to ask any questions about the study. - The researcher will ask you to complete a questionnaire about your health, daytime functioning and sleep pattern.
-This is expected to take no more than 20 minutes to complete. - You will be provided with an actigraph watch, which you will be asked to wear on your wrist for 7 days.
-An actigraph watch measures movement allowing us to estimate your sleep-wake pattern. - The researcher will also ask you to complete a daily sleep diary for 7 days. - The researcher will give you instructions on how to use the actigraph watch and what you need to include in the sleep diary.
+- The researcher will ask you to complete a questionnaire about your health, daytime functioning and sleep pattern. - You will be provided with an actigraph watch, or acti-watch for short, which you will be asked to wear on your wrist for 7 days.
+An acti-watch measures movement allowing us to estimate your sleep-wake pattern. - The researcher will also ask you to complete a daily sleep diary for the next 7 days following the appointment. - The researcher will give you instructions on how to use the actigraph watch and what you need to include in the sleep diary at the visit. - The visit is expected to take approximately 45 60 minutes to complete.